 The District of North Saanich Public Works department includes a network of municipal water, sewer, and drainage infrastructure.

-Water mains run underground below the streets and boulevards throughout North Saanich and connects to the water meter at the property line of your home.
-If you see water gushing onto the street, please contact the Public Works department right away, as a water main or water service line may have broken.
+Water mains run underground below the streets and boulevards throughout North Saanich and connect to the water meter at the property line of your home.
+If you see water gushing onto the street, contact the public works department immediately as a water main or water service line may have broken.

 Wastewater is the mix of liquid and solids that we flush down toilets and drain down sinks every day.
 This material travels through our sanitary sewer system and into the Saanich Peninsula Wastewater Treatment Plant, maintained by the Capital Regional District (CRD).
 The District has 90 km of sanitary sewer pipe system and 13 sewer pump stations, which provide sanitary sewer service to the Dean Park Estates, South East Quadrant, Patricia Bay, Deep Cove, and McDonald Park sub-communities.

 The District’s drainage system consists of creeks, ponds, ditches, ditches, swales, and pipes.
 In total, there are approximately 2,700 culverts, 170 km of ditches, 13 km of swales, and 70 km of pipe.
 Several creeks flow within North Saanich, including Tatlow (Chalet) Creek and Gardner Pond, Towner Creek, Blue Heron Creek, Tseycum Creek, Reay Creek, and TenTen Creek.

 For more information, contact the Public Works department.